You’ve crafted the perfect newsletter.

 That sure is a lot of competition.

 The Good News: For internal employee emails, open rates are actually pretty high.
-Our research showed that companies using Bananatag had up to an 89% open-rate.
+Our research showed that companies using Bananatag to measure employee engagement had up to an 89% open-rate.
 Most marketing emails score open rates of about 30%, even with all that effort they put into epic subject lines.

 The Bad News: If you are sending an important employee email, missing out on 11% of your employees is kind of a big deal.
 On a email list of 1000 people that is 111 people who will not read your email!
 Maximizing your opens is therefore, essential.